TokisanGames/Terrain3D/doc/docs/navigation.md

 If your project has dynamic, or generated terrain, or if the traversable area of your terrain is so gigantic that it can't be baked in the editor, then you might need to use runtime navmesh baking.

-Terrain3D contains an example script that shows how to bake terrain nav meshes at runtime, which you can find in the `CodeGenerated.tscn` demo scene.
+Terrain3D contains an example script that shows how to bake terrain nav meshes at runtime, which you can find in the `CodeGeneratedDemo.tscn` scene.

 <figure class="video_container">
  <video width="600px" controls="true" allowfullscreen="true">